bonny/WordPress-Simple-Fields/readme.txt

   simple_fields_clear_caches
 - Lotsa code cleanups and stuff
 - Fixed ordering of fields when using simple_fields_register_field_group
+- Fixed bug with post field and extended return values, where a field with no post/page selected would return the post of the current post in the loop.
+Now returns empty array instead.

 #### Version 1.1.6
 - Fixed bug that could lead to memoryleak.
 Thanks to plux/angry creative for patch.